thecartercenter/nemo/docs/production-setup.md

         rbenv install 2.4.3
         rbenv global 2.4.3
         gem install bundler
-2. As root/privileged user: `sudo -u postgres psql elmo_production -c 'CREATE EXTENSION "uuid-ossp"'`
+2. As root/privileged user: `sudo -u postgres psql nemo_production -c 'CREATE EXTENSION "uuid-ossp"'`
 3. Follow the 'General Upgrade Instructions' below to upgrade to **v7.2**.
 Your data will be migrated to use UUIDs, and this may take awhile.
 Then you'll be all up to date!

 #### Upgrading to v8.12